Parasite SEO Platform Map 2026: 80+ Properties Ranked by Real Utility

 YouTube also has its own substantial search volume separate from Google entirely, which no other platform on this list offers.

-The most underused high-authority editorial platform currently working across almost every content vertical.
-LinkedIn Articles index fast, rank well for professional and B2B queries, and face almost zero competition from other parasite publishers — because most SEOs still think of LinkedIn as social media, not a search asset.
+LinkedIn Articles index fast, rank well for professional and B2B queries, and face almost zero competition from other parasite publishers, because most SEO practitioners still categorize LinkedIn as a social network rather than a search-indexed publishing platform.
+LinkedIn Articles sit at DA 98–99, just below YouTube and Google Sites.

 The audience is also genuinely differentiated.
 LinkedIn reaches professionals who don't live on Reddit, don't follow industry Substacks, and don't read niche forums — but do search Google for "[industry] trends," "[topic] explained," "how does [process] work."
 Finance, SaaS, HR tech, B2B tools, legal, healthcare IT, real estate: LinkedIn is where the decision-makers in these verticals actually spend time.